Are House Rats Dangerous?

 How Big Are House Rats?

 House rats are typically medium in size to large-body rodents.
-In general, the bodies of these little creatures are usually longer than five inches, and they rarely have an average weight of 18 ounces or more.
+In general, the bodies of these little creatures are usually longer than five inches and have an average weight of 18 ounces or more.
 Brown house rats reach an overall length of 16 inches.

 Compared to black house rats, brown rats are much bigger and heavier, with an average weight of 0.5 to 1 pound.
 On the other hand, black rats have a full-length measure of thirteen to fifteen inches, including the tail, and weigh about 0.3 to 0.6 pounds.